tuchk4/magic-require/README.md

 - `isExists(module)` - returns **true** if module exists and **false** - if not.
 - `resolve(module)` - returns relative path to requested module from current executing module's **\_\_dirname** or `null`.

+## Community
+You are always welcome for ideas and pull requests :)